derekasola/Derekasola.github.io/essays/SemanticUI.md

   - Semantic ui
 ---

-Near the beginning of the month, my ICS314 class started using html and css to make shells of webpages.
+Near the beginning of the month, my ICS 314 class started using html and css to make shells of webpages.
 These mock-ups have been very basic.
 They only included basic <p> (paragraph), <h> (Header), <ul> (Unordered list), and <div> (Division) to position our text and pictures across the webpage with css to position the text areas around the screen. coding this way took a while but was very precise.

 Example of code:
 ---